Kostenkov-2021/enhanced_language_switching-Russian-locale/README.md

     * never interpret (NVDA's default behavior):
         Self explanatory.
 * Languages to interpret:
     This is a list of the languages to interpret.
-If the add-on interprets a text as a language that isn't selected in this list, no auto language switching is done.
+If the add-on interprets a text as a language that isn't selected in this list, no auto language switching is done based on the interpretation.
 No languages are selected by default.

 ## Change log.
 ### v1.0